Higher Certificate in Theology (English or isiZulu)

 LENGTH OF PROGRAMME

-The programme consists of 360 credits (each module is worth 8 credits each) offered at NQF level 6 and may be completed in three years of full time study.
+The programme consists of 360 credits offered at NQF level 6 and may be completed in three years of full-time study.
+To graduate students must pass 37 compulsory 8-credit academic modules (296 credits), compulsory and elective fieldwork modules (24 credits) and five electives (40 credits).

 BBS01 HERMENEUTICS *